parvvv10/AI-Powered-Customer-Feedback-Analytics/README.md

 │   ├── 02_ai_analytics.sql    <- Processing queries for sentiment & topic extraction
 ├── dashboards/
 │   └── feedback_insights.pbix <- Exported Power BI dashboard file

+📦 Dataset Content
+This project utilizes publicly available Kaggle datasets to simulate a real-world omnichannel support environment:

+E-Commerce 100k Reviews: Used for product sentiment analysis and topic classification.

+Customer Support Tickets: Used for support ticket ingestion and priority routing.

+⚙️ Installation and Setup
+Configure Google Cloud: Ensure you have a GCP project with billing enabled and the BigQuery and Vertex AI APIs turned on.

+Set up a Cloud Resource Connection: Create a connection in BigQuery (e.g., us.example_connection) and grant the Vertex AI User role to the generated service account.

+Execute SQL Pipelines: Run the scripts located in the sql/ folder within your BigQuery console to create the necessary tables, configure the remote models, and generate analytical insights.

+🚀 Results and Evaluation
+By transitioning from manual feedback review to this automated data pipeline, the system successfully categorizes raw text using BigQuery's built-in machine learning functions (ML.GENERATE_TEXT / AI.CLASSIFY).
+The final dashboard highlights key product pain points, urgent support issues, and overall brand sentiment, demonstrating a scalable approach to customer analytics.

+📝 License
+This project is licensed under the MIT License.